 This prospectus contains forward-looking statements.
 All statements other than statements of historical fact, including statements regarding guidance, industry prospects or future results of operations or financial position made in this prospectus are forward-looking.
 We use words such as "anticipate," "believe," "continue," "estimate," "expect," "future," "intend," "may," "plan" and "will" and similar expressions to identify forward-looking statements.
 Forward-looking statements reflect management's current plans, estimates and expectations and are inherently uncertain.
-Any forward-looking statements contained in this prospectus are based upon our historical performance and on our current plans, estimates and expectations.
-The inclusion of any forward-looking information should not be regarded as a representation by us or any other person that the future plans, estimates or expectations contemplated will be achieved.
+Any forward-looking information should not be regarded as a representation by us or any other person that the future plans, estimates or expectations contemplated will be achieved.
 Forward-looking statements are subject to various risks, uncertainties and assumptions.
 Important factors that could cause actual results to differ materially from those in forward-looking statements include but are not limited to global and domestic market and business conditions, our successful execution of business and growth strategies and regulatory factors relevant to our business, as well as assumptions relating to our operations, financial results, financial condition, business prospects, growth strategy and liquidity and the risks and uncertainties described in greater detail under "Risk Factors."
 These factors should not be construed as exhaustive and should be read in conjunction with the other cautionary statements that are included in this prospectus.
 We undertake no obligation to revise or update any forward-looking statements, whether as a result of new information, future events or otherwise, except as may be required by law.